 A permanent resident (aka landed immigrant) is a person who has been granted permanent resident status after immigrating to Canada.
 Permanent residents are not Canadian citizens; they are citizens of other countries.
 A person residing in Canada temporarily, like a student or foreign worker, is not a permanent resident.
 Refugees become permanent residents through the Government-Assisted Refugee Program or the Private Sponsorship of Refugees Program.
 Someone who makes a refugee claim in Canada does not immediately become a permanent resident.
 To do so, the Immigration and Refugee Board must approve their claim before they can apply for and get permanent resident status.

 Immigration, Refugees and Citizenship Canada (IRCC) requires a Certified Criminal Record Check from the RCMP as part of the application process for obtaining Permanent Resident Status in Canada.
 This can only be completed by having fingerprints taken.
-Gambit ID Services Services makes this process simple and effortless by:
+Gambit Fingerprinting makes this process simple and effortless by:

 Capturing the required digital fingerprints and photo.